 This was my biggest source of stress at my wedding!
 I put off writing my vows until the morning of my wedding simply because I did NOT want to say them in front of people!
 Your relationship is private- and it’s perfectly OK to keep it that way.

-There may be stressful or painful family situations.
+You or your partner may be contending with stressful or painful family situations.

 Many people have complicated experiences and feelings when it comes to the traditional expectations of the day.
 Engaged couples may not be accepted by their families, whether for cultural, religious, or sadly, just plain discriminatory reasons.